hirune924/imgaug-tf/README.md

 # imgaug-tf

 An image augmentation library for tensorflow.
-This library is implemented in TF native and has been confirmed to work with TPU.
+This library is implemented in TF native and has been tested to work with TPU.

 ## Installation
 ```bash